anharmonic/anharmonic.github.io/thermal2-manual.md

 #### ne, de, e0, sigma_e (INTEGER, REAL, REAL, in cm-1 no default)
 When doing a Spectral function (d3_lw.x) or Final state (d3_lw.x ) or Joint-DOS (d3_r2q.x) calculation you have to define an energy axis with these variables.
 The axis will include ne equally spaced points starting from e0 and up to e0+(ne-1)de.
 The sum over the q-points will be convoluted with a gaussian of width sigma_e (default: 5 de) to obtain a smooth curve.

+#### nu_initial (1..3×nat, no default)
+When doing a Final state decomposition calculation, this is the band of the initial state considered in the scattering process.
+If not specified, the final state will be computed for all initial bands at the energ specified by e_initial, but as a consequence it will not be decomposed over the final bands.

 #### e_initial (in cm-1, no default)
 When doing a Final state decomposition calculation, this is the energy of the initial state considered in the scattering process.
-If you want to consider a specific phonon mode, just enter its energy by hand, in cm-1.
+If not specified, the energy of the phonon corresponding to nu_initial will be used.

 #### q_initial (3x REAL, in units of 2π/alat)
 As e_initial, specifies the initial q-point.

 #### q_summed (LOGICAL, default: false)
 When doing a final state calculation, set to true to project the infinitesimal contribution to the linewidth over the given final q-points, the energy dependence is integrated out.
-The analysis is performed over the q-points specified in the QPOINTS section, you can use either a path or a grid, depending on the kind of plot you want.
+The analysis is performed over the q-points specified in the QPOINTS section, you can use either a path or a grid, depending on the kind of plot you want, using a xsf or bxsf kind of grid can be used to do a 3D plot with [XCrysDen](http://www.xcrysden.org).
 The full grid, specified by nk, will still be used to compute the linewidth, but te contribution will be projected to each q-point in the list with a Gaussian smearing given by sigmaq.

 Note that even high-symmetry points can, and often do, decay toward lower symmetry points; a high-symmetry path can easily miss the most important final states.
 We recommend using a relatively coarse grid first, you will be able to spot the most favored points by sorting the output file.
 I.e. this command: sort -gk 5 final_T300_s1.out will output as the final lines the most important decay processes.
 See also sigmaq and q_resolved and the output format.
+See also the [examples](#compute-the-spectral-function-along-a-path).

 #### q_resolved (LOGICAL, default: false)
 As q_summed, but the energy dependence is not integrated out.
 The output file will contain an analysis of the decay process as a function of the final state q-point and energy.
 Note that this file can be huge, and it is almost impossible to plot for an entire grid.
 Along a line, you can produce a color plot using this gnuplot command (assuming that the file freq.out contains the frequencies):